 The following recommendations are based on the best practices assessment from beyond the Bay Area and would bring local transit agencies closer to across-the-board standardization.
 These recommendations would require major investments or a fundamental shift in how paratransit eligibility is handled in the region.
-Currently, there is not a broad consensus among transit agency staff on these topics and both items would require a large investment.
+Currently, there is not a broad consensus among transit agency staff on these topics.